Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 We recommend you install third-party apps, such as ChartExpo, into your Excel to access advanced charts.
 This easy-to-use data visualization tool comes as an add-in you can easily download and install in your Excel app.

-ChartExpo comes loaded with insightful and easy to interpret Funnel Charts, plus over 50 more advanced charts.
+ChartExpo comes loaded with insightful and easy-to-interpret Funnel Charts, plus over 50 more advanced charts.
 Besides, you don’t need programming or coding skills to visualize your data using ChartExpo.

 How to create a Funnel Chart in Excel should be a problem of the past now that you’ve discovered the solution.